latent-to/developer-docs/docs/subnets/_legacy_hyperparams.md

 : The interval, measured as a number of blocks, that elapses before unencrypted weights are revealed.

 **Value**
-: The commit reveal interval, as an integer count of blocks.
+: The Commit Reveal interval, as an integer count of blocks.

 **Setting**
 :  This parameter can be changed by the subnet owner, and must be tuned carefully for the subnet.
 It should always be greater than the [immunity period](#immunity_period) to avoid unintended miner deregistration&mdash;see [Commit Reveal and Immunity Period](./commit-reveal.md#commit-reveal-and-immunity-period).